 Canada has had 2458 opioid related deaths in the past year

-A version of this commentary appeared in iPolitics and the Waterloo Region Record
+A version of this commentary appeared in iPolitics, Ottawa Life and the Winnipeg Free Press

 According to the Canadian Institute of Health Information (CIHI), the rate of opioid poisoning hospitalizations has been steadily on the rise with approximately 13 Canadians a day hospitalized for an opioid overdose in 2014-2015.
 What began with the over-prescription of opioids such as OxyContin, a painkiller previously thought to have a low potential for addiction, led first to the diversion of legal drugs to the illegal market, and later, to the dramatic expansion of the illegal production of fentanyl.

 As the horror stories of addiction and death have multiplied, it is now clear that what was once a medical issue is now a population health crisis.

 To date, we have had little success in dealing with this crisis because we continue to focus on it in terms that fail to understand it as something other than a problem with illegal drugs.
 Seizing fentanyl shipments as they arrive in Canada has done little to interrupt the supply on the street.
 Current harm reduction methods, while moderately effective, still operate within a framework that places the illegality of the drug at the centre of our understanding of the issue.

 We supply police and other first responders with the opioid antidote naloxone and ask it be used to keep the addict/offender alive so that they can, in all likelihood, be processed into the criminal justice system.
 Supervised consumption sites continue to rely on the police to “turn a blind-eye” to those entering or leaving the facility likely in possession of illegal drugs.
 The success of both Ottawa and Toronto’s “pop-up” safe-use sites in city parks came entirely from the willingness of the police to pretend they are not not there.

 As a first step, this is fine.
 But it is not a long-term solution.